✔ No account fees or minimums ✔ Up to 4.20% APY

 How Banking Can Improve Your Credit Report

-If you’re looking to improve your credit score, there are a number of alternatives to buying tradelines that you can pursue.
+If you’re looking to positively impact your credit score, there are a number of alternatives to buying tradelines that you can pursue.

 • Always pay your bills on time.
 Your payment history makes up the bulk of your credit score.
 Pay close attention to your checking account and bills; make sure you can and do make regular debt payments on time and in full.
 Consider automated bill pay to help ensure you never miss a payment.

 • Pay down debts.
 Your available credit plays a large role in the calculation of your credit score.
 Your credit card utilization ratio, as we mentioned above, shows how much or your available credit you’re using.
 You can calculate your ratio by dividing credit card balance by loan limit.
-If your utilization rate is over 30%, improve your credit score by paying down your balance.
-Aim to keep your score at under 10%.
+If your utilization rate is over 30%, build your credit score by paying down your balance.
+If possible, aim to keep your score at under 10%.

 • Check your credit reports regularly.
 Learn to read your credit report.
 Alert the credit bureaus to any inaccuracies.
 Your credit score should change for the better shortly after a mistake is corrected.